zjpeters/advancedStatisticsForNeuroscience/examPreparationASN.md

 *Gamma distribution* - a two parameter distribution that includes the shape parameter $\alpha$ and scale parameter $\theta$ (or instead of the scale parameter, the rate parameter $\lambda = 1/\theta$).
 Exponential and chi-square distributions are examples of gamma distributions.
 Only include positive numbers.

 *Lognormal distribution* - grows in multiplicative scale, always takes positive values.
+The log of a lognormal distribution is normally distributed.
 Many biological observations happen in lognormal distribution

 *Bernoulli distribution*- a distribution describing the outcome of a binary experiment.
 A special case of the binomial distribution.